voxel51/fiftyone/docs/source/recipes/fiftyone_terminology.rst

 .. list-table::
    :widths: 20 80

+   * - **Session**
+     - | An instance of the FiftyOne App connected to a specific dataset, via
+       | which you can use to programmatically interact with the app.
    * - **Sample grid**
      - | The rectangular grid of images or videos you can scroll through.
 You
        | can click on any image or video in the grid to expand